ovmuller/TRIPpy/README.md

 ## 1.5 Changes by Version

+Changes in Version 2.2:
++ Simulation outputs during calibration are now stored in memory instead of being saved to disk as netCDF, significantly reducing I/O operations and accelerating the calibration process.

 Changes in Version 2.1:
 + Added option c_start_tier in namelist.input section calibration, which allows to restart calibration in a given tier.